aosabook/500lines/contingent/chapter.rst

 You can create new instances of the big-four data structures by simply typing them into your source code.

-..
-TODO: Only two of these four bullets describe the data structure's
-.. syntax.
-I suggest that we remove the description of the syntax since
-.. we immediately *demonstrate* it with examples.
-But if we want to keep
-.. the descriptions, we should probably be consistent and describe the
-.. syntax for all four.

-* The **tuple** is a read-only sequence whose syntax is parentheses around comma-separated items.
-  Tuples are used to hold heterogeneous data — each slot in a tuple typically means something different.
+* The **tuple** is a read-only sequence used to hold heterogeneous data — each slot in a tuple typically means something different.
   Here, a tuple holds together a hostname and port number, and would lose its meaning if the elements were re-ordered::